 5/8″ Classic Limited Slip Collar Design

 The 5/8″ Classic Limited Slip Collar is a simple alternative to common metal martingale collars.
 This collar helps prevent over tightening by reducing the collar’s length by roughly two and a half inches.
-It has been designed with stainless steel or solid brass hardware and Chicago screws making it SUPER durable.
+It has been designed with solid brass hardware and Chicago screws making it SUPER durable.
 If your dog is in the water often and you like having a lightweight limited martingale option, we recommend this collar.

 - Reduction of ~2.5″ ” in collar’s length